Deemoguse/vivi-express-decorator/README.md

 ## Support for Decorator Stage Proposals

-The **WAMBATA** library provides support for implementations of decorators at different development stages (Stage 2 and Stage 3 Proposals).
+The `@wambata/express-decorators` library provides support for implementations of decorators at different development stages (Stage 2 and Stage 3 Proposals).
 This means that in most cases, you don't have to worry about choosing a specific stage implementation for decorators – the library will automatically identify the most suitable implementation and apply it.

 ### Automatic Stage Implementation Selection